Raul Herrera

 Herrera earned his associate degree at Richland College in 2007, and later earned his bachelor’s degree in Spanish and kinesiology from Midwestern State in 2009.
 In 2018, he earned his master's degree in sports administration from Midwestern State.
 Herrera currently holds a National C coaching license.

-Herrera has been a goalie coach at the renowned FC Dallas Academy for the past 12 years, in addition to coaching at Richland.
+Herrera has been a goalie coach at the renowned FC Dallas Academy, in addition to coaching at Richland.
 Richard Sanchez, Jesse Gonzalez, Eduardo Cortes, Carlos Aviles, and Antonio Carrera are just a few of the players he helped develop while at FC Dallas.